Abhiek187/floor-printing-robot/README.md

 A Python script that converts an image into its basic colors

-## motors.py (only works on a raspberry pi)
+## motors/ (only works on a device with I2C)

 A script that runs the motors on the raspberry pi.
+You must enable I2C under Interfacing Options in raspi-config.

 ### Requirements
 **Python 3.6+ and pip 3**: (https://docs.python-guide.org/starting/install3/linux/)